 With the pace of living and overall digitalization of business workflows, the recruiting process is no longer as simple as just posting an ad for job vacancies.
 It requires robust HR tech to make it work in the best possible way.

 Therefore, if you are thinking about creating a recruitment platform, you are on the right track.

-Given that at MindK we develop custom software products for recruitment industry, we know firsthand that the employment market today has a number of recruiting challenges that require innovative technology.
+Given that at MindK we specialize in custom software development for recruitment industry, we know firsthand that the employment market today has a number of recruiting challenges that require innovative technology.
 Hence, there is a range of recruitment tools and systems covering a good part of the talent acquisition requirements.